carlosolarte/java-dist/docs/01-intro/content.md

 ---
 ### Exceptions and Error handling

-- Subclasses of `java.lang.RuntimeException` are _unchecked exceptions_.
-If not treated they propagate outside the method
+- Subclasses of `java.lang.RuntimeException` are _unchecked exceptions_ (no need
+to declare/handle them).
-- Subclasses of `java.lang.Exception` (except extensions of `RuntimeException`) are _checked exceptions_ that need to be reported/handled.
+- Subclasses of `java.lang.Exception`
+(except extensions of `RuntimeException`) are _checked exceptions_ that need to be reported/handled.
+- If an exception is not treated, it  propagates outside the method

 ---
-### Exceptions and Error handling
+### Exceptions and error handling
 ```
 class BadIndex extends Exception{
     public BadIndex(int i){